stat545ubc-2024/assignment-b3-low-hands/README.md

 The Dataset used in this respository is based on the open source taken from Kaggle.
 The link to the original dataset can be found here: [US Accidents (2016 - 2023)](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents/data)

 ### Data preprosessing
-Since the original dataset is too large (7,728,394 rows and the size is around 5GB), I did the following work to compress the size of the dataset.
-(The preprosessing file isn't included here)
+Since the original dataset is too large (7,728,394 rows and the size is around 5GB), I did the following work to compress the size of the dataset (The preprosessing file isn't included here).

 - First, I deleted all the rows that contain missing values.
 - Second, I filtered variables that won't be helpful to my project (only keeping 11 variables left).